mmaulwurff/weapons-menu/README.md

 # Weapon Menu Plus (mod for GZDoom)

+What is Weapon Menu Plus?
+* It is a weapon mod without weapons;
+* It is an extension for GZDoom weapon and inventory handling capabilities;
+* It is universal addon for any mod.

 ## Features

 1. Allows fast and reliable weapon selection: you see what you are about to select.
 1. Works with any HUD.
-1. Works with almost any weapon set.
 1. Menu for inventory items too!
-1. Controls in Options -> Customize controls -> "Weapon Menu Keys".
+1. Controls in Options -> Weapon Menu Plus Options -> Controls.

    * Fire/Select: if menu is opened, close it and select weapon.
 If menu is closed, fire.
 If inventory menu is opened, use highlighted item.